ToxicFrog/vstruct/README.md

 vstruct, once loaded, exports a number of variables and functions, all of them available in the table returned by `require "vstruct"`.

-In this section, a *format string* means the string used to describe a binary format, controlling how data is packed or unpacked.
+In this section, a *format string* means the string used to describe a binary format, controlling how data is read or written.
 The syntax for format strings is described in section 5; the semantics in section 6.
 They are not be confused with the format strings used by `string.format`.

 ### 4.1 Error Handling ###